 Here’s how to tell if you’re eligible to apply for Pennsylvania disability benefits under this federal program:

-- Have you seen a doctor to treat your medical issue regularly in the past 90 days?
-If not, your Pennsylvania disability claim requires you to attend a Disability Determination Services (DDS) exam.
-This means the SSA appoints a DDS doctor to independently confirm you cannot work due to health problems.
-If you haven’t seen a doctor recently, we strongly recommend you talk to a lawyer before applying for Pennsylvania disability!
+• Have you seen a doctor to treat your medical issue regularly in the past year?
+If not, you’ll need to attend a Disability Determination Services (DDS) exam.
+This means the SSA appoints a DDS doctor to confirm you cannot work due to health problems.
+If you haven’t seen a doctor recently, talk to a lawyer before filing for disability.

 2. When Does Your First Payment Arrive After Your SSDI Claim’s Approved?

-The SSA takes 3-5 months to review every SSDI application for Pennsylvania disability benefits.
-There’s also a mandatory five-month waiting period for SSDI claimants before they can get their first payment.
-Unfortunately, 2 in every 5 Pennsylvania disability applicants get denied SSDI for basic paperwork mistakes.
-However, having a lawyer file your application doubles your chances for approval the first time you apply.
-Pennsylvania disability applications take 361 days, on average, to process.
-That’s almost a year!
-A Social Security lawyer can ensure your application’s error-free and gather all the evidence you’ll need to prove your claim.
+Pennsylvania disability claims now take 423 days, on average, to complete.
+That’s more than a year!
+A lawyer can ensure your application’s error-free and gather all the evidence you’ll need to prove your claim.
 Plus, these lawyers work on contingency, so they won’t take you as a client unless they think you’ll win.
-Legally, they cannot charge you anything for claim help until after you’re approved for Pennsylvania disability benefits.
+Legally, they cannot charge you anything for claim help until after you get Pennsylvania disability benefits.

 4. Once My SSDI Claim’s Approved, Are Pennsylvania Disability Payments Permanent?